rubocode/iTask/framework/activities/living.md

 ## Living

-Managing life activity boils down to keeping track of your personal commitments.
+Life activity boils down to managing your personal commitments.
 This is the essential core activity to keep your life functional, organized and on a path of progress.

 This is your own personal sphere.
 This stuff is about you and your family.
 You’re keeping track of your bill payments, doctor’s appointments, outings, vacations and spiritual activities.